Today I learned about foreign keys in GORM.

 }

-Here, many2many specifies the ManyToMany relationship and the name of the join table.
-Then, foreignKey specifies the field in the User model that is associated with the user_profiles table as Refer, and JoinForeignKey specifies the foreign key name as UserReferID.
-References specifies the field in the Profile model that is associated with the user_profiles table as UserRefer, and JoinReferences specifies the foreign key name as ProfilesRefer.
+Here, we use many2many to specify the ManyToMany relationship and the join table name.
+Then we use foreignKey to specify the field in the User model associated with the user_profiles table as Refer, and use JoinForeignKey to specify the foreign key name as UserReferID.
+We use References to specify the field in the Profile model associated with the user_profiles table as UserRefer, and use JoinReferences to specify the foreign key name as ProfilesRefer.

 So the final table will be: